Ústí nad Labem: Railway transport

 Ústí nad Labem is an important railway node with four railway stations.
-The largest of these is Ústí nad Labem main railway station which is served by international EuroCity trains. Ústí nad Labem lies on the line from Prague to Děčín, which is part of several international lines, and thus the city has direct connections with Berlin, Budapest, Graz and Zürich.
+The largest of these is Ústí nad Labem main railway station which is served by international EuroCity trains. Ústí nad Labem lies on the line from Prague to Děčín, which is part of several international lines, and thus the city has direct connections with Berlin, Budapest, Graz and Zurich.
 Lines of national importance are Prague–Cheb and Ústí nad Labem – Kolín.

 River transport

 The Elbe River Line is a junction with the West-European river lines opening access to Germany, Benelux countries, northern France and to important sea ports.
-Freight transportation and pleasure cruises are run on the water line section Pardubice – Chvaletice – Ústí nad Labem – Hřensko – Hamburg.
+Freight transportation and pleasure cruises are run on the water line section Pardubice–Chvaletice–Ústí nad Labem–Hřensko–Hamburg.

 Air transport

 An airport for small sports planes (ICAO code LKUL) is located northwest of the city.
 The nearest public international airports are Václav Havel Airport Prague (64 km) and Dresden Airport in Germany (56 km).